The Engineer’s Guide to Writing Meaningful Code Comments

 If you’re pushing a TODO, you should be creating an issue instead.
 When leaving TODOs in a codebase is a team-wide habit, it leads to spiralling tech debt.

 Use a tool like Stepsize to manage issues without leaving your codebase.
 Stepsize integrates with platforms like Jira and Linear if you want it to.
-The VSCode extension is here, and the Jetbrains extension is here.
+Learn how to get started with this game-changing tool here.
 This tool will enable you to:

 Documenting your conventions helps keep your comments consistent.
 This forces teams to decide what will be commented, and what the format will be.